mins-verse/mins-verse.github.io/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

-I am a Ph.D. student in the Department of Computer Graphics Technology at Purdue University.
+I am a Ph.D. candidate in the Department of Computer Graphics Technology at Purdue University.
 I work under the advice of Dr. Christos Mousas and I am also a research assistant at the Virtual Reality Lab.
 I hold Master’s and Bachelor’s degrees in Computer Science from Hongik University, South Korea.

 My research interests include extended reality, virtual humans, human-computer interaction, procedural content generation, and computer animation.
 In my Ph.D., I focus on how people interact with virtual humans during collaborative tasks and how they perceive their intelligence.
 Also, I am interested in motion retargeting from video to 3D animation.